lokapal-xyz/action/content/dao-spotlight/ENS DAO/Part-2.md

 - ENS Ecosystem
 - Public Goods

 Each working group has a set of rules, approved by Social Proposal in December 2021.
 The rules were modified in June 2022 and November 2023.
 Working groups have three stewards each – they are elected to serve for a 12 months term.
-The stewards appoint a secretary for the Term.
+The stewards appoint a secretary for the term.
 Working groups' budget must be approved by Social Proposal.
 These funds are then managed by a 3-of-4 multi-sig.

 [**Meta-Governance**](https://basics.ensdao.org/metagovernance-wg) Working Group responsibilities include: